Essential Cybersecurity Compliance Standards

-Gaining insight into the following cybersecurity compliance standards allows you to implement best practices so you can build a proactive threat mitigation strategy and reduce your chances of penalty.
+Gaining insight into the following cybersecurity compliance standards allows you to implement best practises so you can build a proactive threat mitigation strategy and reduce your chances of penalty.

 What is HIPAA?

 Established in 1996, Health Insurance Portability and Accountability Act (HIPAA) aims to protect the privacy and security of protected health information (PHI).
 For those operating in the healthcare sector, fulfilling HIPAA compliance standards requires you to ensure that the proper policies, procedures, and technical protections are in place.
-Cybersecurity leaders are also in charge of making sure the organization recognizes and instills current changes to HIPAA regulations and remains up to date with new compliance requirements.
+Cybersecurity leaders are also in charge of making sure the organisation recognises and instils current changes to HIPAA regulations and remains up to date with new compliance requirements.

 - Understanding the HIPAA rules.The HIPAA Privacy Rule governs PHI use and disclosure, while the Security Rule provides safeguards.
 The Breach Notification Rule mandates notifying patients, the media, and HHS in case of a breach.

 - Conduct a risk assessment.
-This involves identifying all the PHI your organization collects, processes, and stores.
+This involves identifying all the PHI your organisation collects, processes, and stores.

 - Implement policies and procedures.
 Based on your risk assessment results, develop and implement policies and procedures that address each risk identified.

 - Train employees.
-Regular security awareness training is necessary to ensure employees stay current with the latest threats and are familiar with best practices for protecting PHI.
+Regular security awareness training is necessary to ensure employees stay current with the latest threats and are familiar with best practises for protecting PHI.

 - Monitor and audit.
-Frequently review your organization's security measures, undergo penetration testing, and fulfil vulnerability assessments.
+Frequently review your organisation's security measures, undergo penetration testing, and fulfil vulnerability assessments.